HarperDB/documentation/docs/foundations/use-cases.md

 # Harper Use Cases

-Harper is designed to cut out infrastructure complexity so you can move faster.
+Harper is designed to cut out infrastructure complexity so you can develop and iterate faster.
 Here are some common ways developers use Harper in production today — each one showing how Harper’s architecture translates into real-world outcomes.

 ---